 These are all aspects of our very creative curriculum that we incorporate in every lesson.
 Some lessons are adapted for the EYFS curriculum, as our reception approach to learning is more hands-on than the Year 1’s.
 For more information, please feel free to speak to us at anytime.

 Anning Class is a lovely, colourful, happy classroom for us to learn in.
-We have a cosy reading sofa, a role play area, a creative area, a small world area, a maths area, a construction centre and a large carpet space with an accessible interactive white board.
+We have a cosy reading sofa, a role play area, a creative area, a small world area, a maths area, a construction area and a large carpet space with an accessible interactive white board.

 The children are taught systematic, synthetic phonics in school.
 This is taught through a mixture of games, adult-led activities and child-led activities.
 We also have a phonics bear in Anning class called Phoebe.
 Phoebe takes turns to go home with us for the weekend and on holidays, and while she stays with us, children complete her diary and share about what games they enjoyed.
-She comes back into school on Thursdays ready to give to someone else for Friday!
+She comes back into school on a Thursday ready to give to someone else for Friday!